Shadscure/RoadArchitect/README.md

 ---

+## 🌉 Related mods & inspiration

+- [**Countered’s Settlement Roads**](https://modrinth.com/mod/countereds-settlement-roads) — generates roads between villages with curving paths and smart A* pathfinding.
+- [**All Roads**](https://modrinth.com/mod/all-roads) — automatically generates roads between villages and other structures; includes waypoints over water.

+*Thanks to the authors and the community for pushing this idea forward.*

+---

 ## 📜 License

 This project is licensed under the **Apache License 2.0** — see the [LICENSE](LICENSE) file for details.